 - Place in a greased 13-in. x 9-in. baking dish.
 Combine the soup, broth and water; blend until smooth.
 Pour over fillets.
 Sprinkle with cheese.

 - Cover and bake at 400° for 30 minutes.
-Sprinkle with parsley; return to the oven, uncovered, for 5 minutes or until the fish flakes easily with a fork.
+Sprinkle with parsley; bake, uncovered, for 5 minutes or until fish just begins to flake easily with a fork.
 Serve with rice if desired.
-Yield: 8 servings.